themysteryman007/Connecta/README.md

 # Connecta
 This backend API is developed using Node.js and Express.js, with MongoDB as the database.
 It enables contact management features such as creating contacts and intelligently merging them based on matching email addresses and phone numbers.
-# Linkify
-This backend API is developed using Node.js and Express.js, with MongoDB as the database.
-It enables contact management features such as creating contacts and intelligently merging them based on matching email addresses and phone numbers.
 # Features
 - Save and manage contact information using MongoDB.
 - Automatically merge contacts when email addresses or phone numbers match.